 |Two year course:

 ||PhDs, New Route PhDs

 By studying for a postgraduate qualification in the UK, you'll be able to practice your English language skills every time you buy a newspaper or meet English-speaking friends, as well as in the seminars and discussion groups that will prepare you for your future career.
-Many UK universities offer in-sessional language support and, if you need more help before you begin, pre-master's courses are there to bring your communication skills up to scratch
+Many UK universities offer pre sessional language support and, if you need more help before you begin

 The wide range of postgraduate courses on offer gives you more flexibility than you're likely to find in another country's education system.
 You can start by enrolling on a master's degree, then transfer or start by taking an M.Res - Master of Research - which could lead on to a PhD.
 It's up to you!

 UK postgraduate qualifications let employers know at a glance that you've got the skills they're looking for, putting you on the right tracks for a great job and a great salary.
-It's estimated that female postgraduates earn as much as 34 per cent more than female colleagues who have only a first degree and male postgraduates earn as much as 20 per cent more than male first degree graduates.
+It's estimated that female postgraduates earn as much as 34 per cent more than female colleagues who have only a diploma or graduate degree and male postgraduates earn as much as 20 per cent more than male diploma or graduate degree.
 Almost 90% of the UK post graduates are qualified for employment .The latest figures available shows that one year after finishing their course, less than three per cent of UK postgraduate qualifiers are unemployed.

 At a UK university you'll be mixing with people from all over the world, whose different backgrounds and new perspectives will add to your experience.
 There are around 500,000 postgraduate students in the UK and at many universities and colleges more than 30 per cent of these are international.
 You'll meet students from Asia, Africa, Europe, the Americas and Australasia, and will gain an insight into their customs and culture that will shape your view of the global economy in which you'll soon be looking to make your career.